SumoLogic/sumologic-otel-collector/pkg/processor/metricfrequencyprocessor/README.md

 small relative variation.
 All metrics not falling to above categories are regular and do not have their report frequency tuned beyond `maxReportFrequency`.

-Metrics are categorised by their recent data points, so a category for a metric can can change.
+Metrics are categorised by their recent data points, so a category for a metric can change in time.

 `metricfrequencyprocessor` works by sifting out data points that would be reported earlier than according to their category's frequency.